An escalation process clarifies the boundaries and channels of decision-making throughout an organization to solve a problem quickly and clearly.

 What Else You Should Know about Escalation Process

-The Project Escalation diagram depicts the responsibility and communication path for effective decision-making.
+The Project Escalation diagram depicts the responsibility and communication path for effective decision-making, including follow-up and notifications.
 The left column categorizes the type of decision.
 The middle column provides specific types of decisions that map into the categories.
-And the right column shows the path the escalation follows from Individual Contributor to the C-suite.
+The right column shows the escalation path from the Individual Contributor to the C-suite.
 Not all decisions will go to the top of the organization.
 The scope and impact of the decision will determine what level of authority is required.

-Download the template and instructions for the Escalation Process diagram.
+Download the Escalation template and instructions for the Escalation Process diagram.